syncfusion-content/windowsforms-docs/WindowsForms/MultiColumnTreeView/adding-multiple-columns-and-subitems.md

 ![](Adding-Multiple-Columns-and-SubItems_images/Adding-Multiple-Columns-and-SubItems_img5.jpeg)

-Figure : Accessing the SubItems Collection Dialog Box

 ![](Adding-Multiple-Columns-and-SubItems_images/Adding-Multiple-Columns-and-SubItems_img6.jpeg)

-Figure : Setting the text, BorderSingle and BorderStyle Property for the SubItem

 ### Properties for Customizing the SubItems

 The below properties lets you customize the subitems using the SubItems Collection dialog.

-_Table 528: Property Table_

 <table>
 <tr>